Approaching a Bristol model: Kinna--Wagner Principles

+\begin{definition} \textit{Small Violation of Choice} holds if there exists a set $A$ such that for any set $x$ there is an ordinal $\eta$ and a surjection $f\colon\eta\times A\to x$.
+We write $\SVC(A)$ to specify this set $A$, or $\SVC$ to mean $\exists A\,\SVC(A)$. \end{definition} This axiom is due to Blass in \cite{Blass:1979}, and it turns out to play an important role in the study of symmetric extensions.
 Blass proved in \cite{Blass:1979} that $\SVC$ is equivalent to the statement ``The axiom of choice is forceable [by a set forcing]'', and that $\SVC$ holds in every symmetric extension.
 Usuba showed in \cite{Usuba:2019} that the latter implication can be reversed.
 Namely, $V\models\SVC$ if and only if $V$ is a symmetric extension of a model of $\ZFC$.

+\begin{proposition} Suppose that $\SVC(A)$ holds, if $A$ is equipotent with an $\alpha$-set, then $\KWP_{\alpha+1}$ holds. \end{proposition} \begin{proof} We may assume that $A$ is an $\alpha$-set itself, and so if $f\colon\eta\times A\to x$ is a surjection, by coding we may replace $\eta\times A$ by an $\alpha$-set as well, say $A_\alpha$.
+Now the function mapping $y\in x$ to $y_f=\{a\in A_\alpha\mid f(a)=y\}$ is injective, and each $y_f$ is an $\alpha$-set.
+Therefore $x$ is equipotent to the $(\alpha+1)$-set $\{y_f\mid y\in x\}$. \end{proof} In the other direction, however, the implication fails.
+It is consistent that $\KWP$ holds, but $\SVC$ fails.
+For example, in \cite{Monro:1975} a class-symmetric extension is constructed which easily fails $\SVC$, but the proof that $\KWP_1$ holds in the Cohen model can be adapted for it as well.\footnote{In most class-symmetric extensions a similar thing should happen, if each component of the product preserves $\KWP_\alpha$, then the product as a whole will satisfy $\KWP$.
+We invite the interested reader to prove this.}

 Before we return to study the Bristol model, let us study Kinna--Wagner Principles a bit more in depth.

 \begin{theorem} Suppose that $V\models\KWP_\alpha$, if $V[G]$ is a generic extension, then $V[G]\models\KWP_{\alpha^*}$, where $\alpha^*=\sup\{\beta+2\mid\beta<\alpha\}$.\footnote{In other words, $\alpha^*$ is the successor of $\alpha$ when $\alpha$ itself is a successor, or $\alpha$ itself otherwise.} \end{theorem} \begin{proof} For every $x\in V[G]$ there is a name $\dot x$ in $V$, so $\dot x\restriction G=\{\tup{p,\dot y}\in\dot x\mid p\in G\}$ in $V[G]$, and the interpretation map is a surjection onto $x$, which we can extend to a surjection from $\dot x$ itself.
 Therefore every set in $V[G]$ is the surjective image of a set in $V$.